 A “public record” includes most writings made, maintained, or kept by our office.
 However, there are some exceptions concerning records made available under CORA.

 You do not have to file a CORA request to receive information.
-It is the intent of the El Paso County Commissioners that our office provides documents and information to the public without requiring a CORA request.
+It is the intent of the El Paso County Commissioners that the Communications Department provides documents and information to the public without requiring a CORA request.
+For media requests, please contact us at EPCPIO@elpasoco.com or view media contacts at https://admin.elpasoco.com/communications/.

 Colorado Open Records Act Request Form